davisshaver/tech-docs/roles/wordpress-engineer.md

 # WordPress Engineer

-Our WordPress Engineer role will get to work on one of the most ambitious WordPress-based projects in the world.
+Our WordPress Engineers get to work on one of the most ambitious WordPress-based projects in the world.
 We’re doing things no one in their right mind would think of doing — and look forward to sharing our successes through open source projects, blog posts, and talks at conferences.

 Responsibilities:
 - Be one of the team’s WordPress experts, providing guidance on architecture and implementation best practices.